neovide/neovide/website/docs/configuration.md

 ```

 Interprets mouse inputs like touch inputs when enabled.
 Pressing any mouse putton here acts like
-holding the finger down on a touchscreen.
-Does **not** disable direct touchscreen input.
+holding the finger down on a touchscreen, until one mouse button is released.
+Does **not**
+disable direct touchscreen input.

 Can be useful for VMs like QEMU, where the host device may have a touchscreen, but it can't be
 meaningfully passed through to the guest other than through mouse input.
 In effect, this option